 This is Rhett (Full name Hieronymous Rhett Thomas O’Brien Puppy).
-He turned 7 this April.
+He is almost 8 years old here in this photo.
 See my separate Pet Food Rant.
 I am passionate about creating a tipping point in the food industry where we hold companies accountable, with our awareness and wallets, to producing good quality foods for us and our pets.
-I spent a year studying with Hippocrates Health Institute and want to share what I know to help anyone who wants to listen. 🙂
+I spent a year studying with Hippocrates Health Institute, then studying Canine Nutrition and want to share what I know to help anyone who wants to listen. 🙂

-Go Organic – This is the very best way to avoid GMOs, pesticides and questionable meats and other ingredients that will otherwise be present in the pet food you buy.
+Go Organic, wild crafted, holistic, Non-GMO – This is the very best way to avoid Genetically Mutated/Modified Organisms, pesticides, questionable meats and other ingredients that will otherwise be present in the pet food you buy.
 The label should tell you it is certified organic and many times will also tell you it is GMO free.
 The best of both worlds is seeing both statements on the label.

 Another terrific reference book is Martin Goldstein’s he Nature Of Animal Healing.
 There are some great natural ways to mitigate heartworm (Black Walnut) amongst other remedies.
 This is one of my ‘go to’ books when I want to look up a problem and how to resolve it.

 Sickness and death happen to us all.
 None of us gets out of here alive.
 That stated, we can all let food be thy medicine and do our best to support companies that truly care, do our research and make the better choices that improve our quality of life.
-The first thing people always say when they meet Rhett, is ‘What a handsome and healthy dog!’
-Rhett looks like the Arnold Schwarzenegger of Dobermans.
-I believe it is the food that is helping him achieve that appearance.
+The first thing people always said (up to the day he died, 9.25.19 while on a play date, whenever they saw Rhett, was ‘What a handsome and healthy dog!’
+Rhett looked like the Arnold Schwarzenegger of Dobermans.
+I believe he had good genetics and next it was the food that helped him reach his maximum potential.

 Some other sites I go to frequently are: Onlynaturalpets.com, Petwellbeing.com, pawhealer.com and fiveleafpharmacy.com.